Using Pinterest to increase traffic to your blog can seem overwhelming. However, it’s a great traffic source once you find the right way to use it.

 Having text on the photo is also important on Pinterest because people rarely read the description they just look at the pin.
 You want the text to be very readable and large because most people view Pinterest on mobile.

 Pinterest recommends pins be 600 x 900 pixels.
 For years it’s been 2:3 ratio or taller.
 Now they are saying up to 2:3.
 Longer pins aren’t shown until you click on them.
-I personally still find taller pins work better.
-I use 600 x 1500.
-I just make sure that the important part of the pin, like the text, will show before it’s clicked.
+I’m currently testing 735×1102 (which is 2:3) as it is a recommended pin size.